ryan4yin/nixos-and-flakes-book/docs/nixpkgs/callpackage.md

 })
 ```

-Then we can use `pkgs.callPackage ./kernel.nix {}` in any Nix Module to import and use it, and replace any of its parameters:
+Then we can use `pkgs.callPackage ./kernel.nix {}` in any Nix Module to import and replace any of its parameters:

 ```nix
 { lib, pkgs, pkgsKernel, kernel-src, ... }: